Bukichi Miki: The fall of Yoshida and ascension of Hatoyama

 In December 1952, the Democratization League ratcheted up the pressure on Yoshida against the backdrop of the passage of the revised draft budget.
 Next year, at the same time as the League arranged for Kono and Ishibashi to re-join the party, it forced the resignations of Secretary General Joji Hayashi and Chairman of the Executive Council Shuji Masutani, who were key allies of Prime Minister Yoshida.
 Miki was appointed Masutani's successor in the party's Executive Council.
 Seeking to throw the Liberal Party establishment into disarray, Miki drove a wedge between Yoshida and his ally Kozen Hirokawa by putting the idea into his head that Yoshida intended to make Taketora Ogata his successor.
 Then Miki slyly proposed to the Yoshida camp that Hirokawa be elevated to the position of Secretary General, presenting Yoshida with a no-win scenario in which he could either accede to the request and allow Miki to manipulate the party through Hirokawa, or refuse the request and further alienate him.
 In the end, Hirokawa was not made Secretary General, and his behind-the-scenes split with Yoshida became definitive.

 On 28 February 1953 Yoshida responded to a question from the rightist socialist representative Eiichi Nishimura by calling him a "stupid fool" in the Diet.
 Miki discussed the matter behind closed doors with the leader of the Rightist Socialist Party, Inejiro Asanuma.
 Asanuma was considering a motion of no-confidence against the government, but Miki changed his mind, and Asanuma agreed instead to table a disciplinary action against the Prime Minister himself.
-Miki also brought Takeo Miki together with Tadao Oasa and Kenzo Matsumura, who were veteran politicians from before the war, and reached an understanding with them, and even arranged for Hirokawa's 30-man faction to abstain from the vote.
+Miki also brought Takeo Miki together with Tadao Oasa and Kenzō Matsumura, who were veteran politicians from before the war, and reached an understanding with them, and even arranged for Hirokawa's 30-man faction to abstain from the vote.
 Thus, the disciplinary action was approved.

 Miki then talked reluctant opposition parties into tabling a motion of no-confidence against the government and entered talks with Yoshida while using the motion as a bargaining chip to urge the beleaguered Prime Minister to resign.
 Yoshida nevertheless turned Miki down and the Democratization League's 22 members separated from the Liberal Party.
 With their backing, on 14 March 1953, the House of Representatives passed the motion of no-confidence with 229 votes in favor versus 218 against.
 Hirokawa and 16 of his followers then also split with the Liberal Party to form the Separatist Liberal Party.